-The Office of Information Systems (https://is.wfu.edu/) (IS) is the primary resource for all things computing at Wake Forest University (WFU).
-Our mission is to empower the WFU community in the use of information and digital technologies towards intellectual exploration, informed institutional decisions, and the creation and dissemination of knowledge.
-Driven by the core values of innovation, collaboration, and leadership, IS provides secure, reliable, and integrated technology resources that advance Wake Forest students' academic goals.
+The Office of Information Systems (https://is.wfu.edu/) (IS) provides modern technology services for the unique academic, research and administrative needs of Wake Forest University (WFU) students, faculty and staff.
+The IS mission is to empower the WFU campus community in the use of information and digital technologies to further intellectual exploration, informed institutional decisions, and the creation and dissemination of knowledge.
+Driven by the core values of innovation, collaboration, and leadership, IS partners with the campus community to discover effective technology solutions which support Wake Forest as a vibrant place of learning and discovery.